coil-language/coil-lang/README.md

 The core of what's happening is protocols.

-Protocols can be thought of as a safe form of monkey-patching by the use of JS Symbols.
+Protocols can be thought of as a safe form of monkey-patching, or highly dynamic interfaces.

 The protocols at play here are `Iter` and `Callable`